ibrahimkakbar/ibrahimkakbar.github.io/_pages/about.md

 redirect_from:
   - /start/
   - /start.html
+mathjax : true
 ---

-I am a second year Masters student in the ECE Department at UC San Diego studying robotics and artificial intelligence.
-I'm in the process of finishing up my thesis so wish me luck!
+I am a recent M.S. graduate of the ECE Department at UC San Diego where I focused on Intelligent Systems, Robotics, and Control.
 I love learning math and enjoy applying it to robotics.
-I want to develop mobile robots that are able to coexisting with humans and provide novel solutions to major issues such as environmental cleaning/management and disaster or medical aid.
+I want to develop mobile robots that are able to coexisting with humans and provide novel solutions to major issues such as environmental cleaning or management and disaster or medical aid.
+The dream is to make a positive impactful difference on the lives of others.

+$$p(w) = \int p(w \mid x)p(x) dx$$

 ## News & Updates
+* **Aug.
+2019** : Defend my M.S.
+Thesis!
 * **Jun.
 2019** : Started an internship with [Honda Research Institute](https://usa.honda-ri.com)
 * **Jun.
 2018** : Participated in the UCSD ECE Summer Research Internship Program (SRIP)
 * **Feb.
 2018** : Joined the [Existential Robotics Lab](https://erl.ucsd.edu) under Professor Atanasov.